 Then it was super easy to get a taxi outside.
 The ride to Patong was quick but I have never seen so few people in Phuket in my life.
 At the hotel, they checked my passport, Sh+ document and you are supposed to scan MorChana every day in the reception.
 The PCR result came out negative already in the evening so I didn’t have to wait until the next morning to leave my room.
 The quarantine was then officially over by 8 pm when the receptionist called to tell me that my test was all good.
 So now the Phuket Sandbox is open to me.

 The great benefit of Phuket Sandbox is that you can enjoy the island and not being locked up in an ASQ quarantine in Bangkok.
-So it is a way to start up Phuket tourism again and a “lighter” was to get home if you live in Thailand.
-No need to quarantine, but still 3 PCR tests are to be taken and at the moment there are limited ways to fly out of Phuket.
-Many so-called “sandboxers” book a bus to Bangkok via the hotels, or join minivans with others.
-Another alternative is to rent a car.
+So it is a way to start up Phuket tourism again and a “lighter” way to get home if you live in Thailand.

-Here is a link to part one in the series, The COE application.
+Here is a link to part one in my blog, how to apply, The COE application.